Freddi Fish and the Case of the Missing Kelp Seeds

 Freddi Fish and the Case of the Missing Kelp Seeds is a video game developed and published by Humongous Entertainment and the first game released for the Freddi Fish franchise.
-It was released on November 7, 1994.
+It was released for Windows on November 7, 1994.
 The game was followed by Freddi Fish 2: The Case of the Haunted Schoolhouse in 1996.

 In 2008, it was released on the Wii under the title Freddi Fish in Kelp Seed Mystery as well as Windows and Macintosh, and on Android with a shortened title Freddi Fish and the Missing Kelp Seeds.
 The Wii version's availability was limited by legal problems concerning its development.
 A spin-off handheld LCD game titled Freddi Fish: Jellyfish Jamboree was also released in 1999 that was based on a minigame from Kelp Seeds.
-Ports for the Nintendo Switch and PlayStation 4 were released in February 2024.
+Ports for the Nintendo Switch and PlayStation 4 were released in 2024.